Upcoming Programs at Quincy Farm

 at Quincy Farm

 Bring the kids to Quincy Farm for an afternoon of arts & crafts!
-Young artists will take a magical walk with Julie Bennett, Cherry Hills Village Elementary’s art teacher, and explore the grounds, searching for natural "treasures" to be used in creating beautiful planter art.
+Young artists will take a magical walk with Julie Bennett, Cherry Hills Village Elementary’s Art teacher, and explore the grounds, searching for natural "treasures" to be used in creating beautiful planter art.
 Kids will decorate sticks with paint, yarn, beads, and more, and plant a real flower as well.
 Join us for this unique experience that takes nature and art to a whole new level!

-For families. $10 per family
+For adults. $10 per family

 Bird Walk